Exfoliation is an important step that happens regularly in a good skincare regimen.

-Let’s dive deeper into perfecting one of the most important steps in our skincare regimen as well as take a look at the; five best exfoliating solutions for glowing skin.
+Let’s dive deeper into perfecting one of the most important steps in our skincare regimen as well as my recommendations for the 5 best exfoliating solutions for glowing skin.

 What Does Exfoliation Do To The Skin?

-Exfoliation is a buzzy word in beauty right now, however, if you are feeling a little lost as to what exactly should you expect to happen after exfoliating your skin, let’s explain it in a simpler way.
+Exfoliation is a buzzy word in beauty right now, however, if you are feeling a little lost as to what exactly should you expect to happen after exfoliating your skin, let’s explain it more simply.

 The surface of your skin is the home to thousands of dead skin cells that continually shed.
 When you are young, all of the dead skin cells shed or fall off in a pre-programmed fashion every 28 days.